joffrey-bion/krossbow/docs/migration-guides.md

 Here are some details about how to migrate from one major version to another.

+## From 8.x to 9.x

+### Ktor 2 moved to legacy module

+The `krossbow-websocket-ktor` artifact is now updated to Ktor 3 to get the performance improvements and WASM support.
+If you have to stick to Ktor 2, please replace your `krossbow-websocket-ktor` with `krossbow-websocket-ktor-legacy`.

 ## From 7.x to 8.x

 ### Headers rework